Mangrove forest ecosystems fact sheet | Field of Mars EEC

 Non-living features shape where mangrove forests can survive.
 Tides bring salt water in and out of the forest, mud and sediments hold nutrients, and low oxygen levels in the muddy soil affect how mangrove roots grow.
 These conditions create smaller habitats such as mangrove roots, mudflats, crab burrows, leaf litter and tidal channels.

-What plants and animals live in mangrove forests?
+What plants and animals live in mangrove forest ecosystems?

 Mangrove forests in the Lane Cove River and Parramatta River areas mainly contain grey mangroves and river mangroves.
 Grey mangroves have pencil-like breathing roots called pneumatophores that stick up from the mud and help the tree take in oxygen.
 River mangroves usually grow closer to the water’s edge and have bright green leaves with rounded tips.